sofiia-chorna/3d-graphics/README.md

 # Summer Island

-Summer Island is a 3d-animation created in Blender within Computer Graphics Course, Kyiv Polytechnic University, 2022.
+Summer Island is a 3d-animation created in Blender within Computer Graphics Course, Kyiv Polytechnic University, October 2022.

 ## Usage
 The project file could be reviewed in Blender by simply opening summer-island.blend in the application.